 John Gilliam.

-Yeah, I thought I was gluten free until Randy Shannon said gluten and mustard.
+Yeah, I thought I was gluten-free until Randy Shannon said gluten and mustard.

-And we're we're uh fluoride free too.
+And we're fluoride-free, too.

 Put filters on your home water.

-Uh he came over here as a legal immigrant, was even taking classes while he's a cop so he could learn to speak better English.
+He came over here as a legal immigrant, was even taking classes while he's a cop so he could learn to speak better English.

-The front lines are domestic now, John.
+Front lines are domestic now, John.

-Yeah, they are domestic.
+Yeah, they are.

 They are, brother.